Velupillai Prabhakaran: Philosophy and ideology

-Sri Lankan Tamil nationalism
+Eelam Tamil nationalism

-Prabhakaran is often seen as a martyr to the Sri Lankan Tamil people.
-His source of inspiration and direction was Sri Lankan Tamil nationalism, and his stated and ultimate ideal was to get Tamil Eelam recognised as a nation as per the U.N.
+Prabhakaran is often seen as a martyr to the Eelam Tamil people.
+His source of inspiration and direction was Eelam Tamil nationalism, and his stated and ultimate ideal was to get Tamil Eelam recognised as a nation as per the U.N.
 Charter that guarantees the right of a people to political independence.
 The LTTE also proposed the formation of an Interim Self Governing Authority during Peace Negotiations in 2003.
 Former Tamil guerrilla and politician Dharmalingam Sithadthan has remarked that Prabhakaran's "dedication to the cause of the Tamil Eelam was unquestionable, he was the only man in Sri Lanka who could decide if there should be war or peace."

 Militarism of the LTTE

 Prabhakaran explicitly stated that an armed struggle is the only way to resist asymmetric warfare, in which one side, that of the Sri Lankan government, is armed and the other comparatively unarmed.
 He argued that he chose military means only after observing that non–violent means have been ineffectual and obsolete, especially after the Thileepan incident.
 Thileepan, a Lt. colonel rank officer adopted Gandhian means to protest against the IPKF killings by staging a fast unto death from 15 September 1987, and by abstaining from food or water until 26 September, when he died in front of thousands of Tamils who had come there to fast along with him.

 Tactically, Prabhakaran perfected the recruitment and use of suicide bomber units.
 His fighters usually took no prisoners and were notorious for assaults that often left every single enemy soldier dead.
 Interpol described him as someone who was "very alert, known to use disguise and capable of handling sophisticated weaponry and explosives."
-He was called as "military genius" by western military experts.
+He was called a "military genius" by western military experts.

 Personal life

-Prabhakaran was married to Mathivathani Erambu on 1 October 1984.
+Prabhakaran was married to Mathivathani Erambu on 1 October 1984 at Tirupporur, near Chennai.
 The military spokesman Udaya Nanayakkara said in May 2009 that there was no information about the whereabouts of the remaining members of Prabhakaran's family.
 "We have not found their bodies and have no information about them," he said.
 It is thought that the entire family was wiped out; the bodies of Mathivathani, Duvaraga and Balachandran reportedly were found in a bushy patch about 600 meters away from where Prabhakaran's body was found.
 It is now alleged that his 12-year-old son was executed.

 Prabhakaran's parents, Thiruvenkadam Velupillai and Parvathi, both in their 70s, were found in the Menik Farm camp for displaced people near the town of Vavuniya.
 The Sri Lankan military and the government gave public assurances that they would not be interrogated, harmed or ill-treated.
 They were taken into Sri Lankan military custody until Vellupillai's death in January 2010.
 Prabhakaran has a sister, Vinodini Rajendaran.

+One of Prabhakaran's personal bodyguards was Captain Mayuran (Saba), who served in his close protection unit in the early 1990s and was killed in the Battle of Pooneryn in 1993.